iann0036/tf-cfn-provider/docs/providers/azurestack/VirtualNetworkGateway.md

 ## Properties

+`Name` - (Required) The name of the connection.
+Changing the name forces a new resource to be created.

 `ResourceGroupName` - (Required) The name of the resource group in which to create the connection Changing the name forces a new resource to be created.

 `Location` - (Required) The location/region where the connection is located.
 Changing this forces a new resource to be created.